cdouglasnet/KPass/README.md

 - jq installed  ( <https://stedolan.github.io/jq/download/> )

 #### Configuration
+Configure the workflow by either:
+Selecting "Configure Workflow" from the workflow menu in Alfred and choosing your KeePassXC database to use.
+- or -
 Run **kpassinit** KPass Setup and follow the instructions:

 1. Select the KeePassXC database file